berntf/otwo/ServerInstallTestnet.md

-## Preparing your server for testnet
+## Preparing your server for testnet or mainnet

 These instructions will guide you through the steps preparing a server for the OXY testnet or mainnet network.
-After you're done with these preparations, please continue with the testnet/mainnet installation for an OXY node.
+After you're done with these preparations, please continue with the testnet/mainnet installation for an OXY node

 ### Prerequisites